ManulaGunatilleke/Wingardium/README.md

 # Wingardium

--This is a simple React Native App which user can view the GOT character details by login to the system.
+- This is a simple React Native App which user can view the GOT character details by login to the system.

 Technology Stacks and used for the System
- -  Java Script(Language)
+ -  TypeScript(Language)
  -  NoSQL(FireBase)